Classic Pinballs website was founded some 15 years ago, to share my hobby with fellow enthusiasts and collectors.

 Lastly, lunch hour visits to the local chippie close to my school with my mates, allowed us to play it’s Gottlieb Buckaroo.
 We would place our sixpences on top of the glass to reserve a game and if dinner money was tight, we pooled our money and played it using a flipper each.
 Naturally, that often lead to quite a few disputes on who should have flipped the ball at key times to hit a particular number on the roto-target, etc. Great fun, great times.
 I might not have learnt much at that school but I did at least learn the appeal of a pinball machine.

 And that is what this hobby is all about, the simple fun and enjoyment that these machines can offer.
 It seems that more and more people are turning away from their play stations and other electric games and having their very own pinball machine set up in a spare room or games-room at home.
 Great fun for all the family, at anytime of the year, like Christmas for instance.
-Now the kids can challenge Granddad and Grandma on a machine that they could well have played in their youth and see who is the best 21st century pinball wizard in the family!
-You wont get that much fun from a Playstation!
+Now the kids can challenge Granddad and Grandma on a machine that they could well have played in their youth and see who is the best 21st century pinball wizard in the family, you really wont get that much fun from a Playstation!

 Many machines lived their revenue earning lives in sea-side piers and amusement halls.
 The salt-laden, hot daytime and freezing cold overnight air temperatures didn’t do much for their condition but fortunately for us, because these were ‘over engineered’ with materials that would be hugely expensive to use nowadays, many have survived.
 And better still, specialist parts companies around the globe are now able to supply superb quality reproduction parts, often made from original tooling, so the future is bright for a machine that can sometimes be 50 or 60 odd years old.